 3. Is Madrid safe for a weekend trip?

-Madrid, and Spain as a whole, is fairly safe, however, it is important to be aware of pickpockets which are quite prevalent on public transport and in the major tourist districts.
+Madrid is fairly safe, however, it is important to be aware of pickpockets which are quite prevalent on public transport and in the major tourist districts.
 Some of these popular tourist districts include Plaza Mayor (and surrounding streets), Puerta del Sol, El Rastro and around Museo del Prado.

 A decent amount of vigilance and careful choice of hand luggage should leave you pickpocket-free and happy to roam the city!
 While it is important to take care, there is no need for paranoia.